arduino/docs-content/content/tutorials/projects/arduino-iot-cloud-amazon-alexa-integration/arduino-iot-cloud-amazon-alexa-integration.md

 }
 ```

-with the code above we first read the **brightness value** from the cloud and **map** it to a usable value, then we verify if the **light switch** is on, if it is we can turn on the light, using the `brightness` red before.
+with the code above we first read the **brightness value** from the Cloud and **map** it to a usable value, then we verify if the **light switch** is on, if it is we can turn on the light, using the `brightness` red before.
 Otherwise we turn off the light

 The working principle is the same for the other callback: